 Breakfasts included protein pancakes, smoothies and omelettes (which are all among my favourite foods anyway) and the main meals were varied but I stuck mainly to my old faithful, ‘the meal prep classic’ which consisted of chicken breast, sweet potato, broccoli and kale.

 The Sure Antiperspirant

-As I mentioned above, during my week living the life of a F1 driver I was also trialling the special edition Sure Men Williams Racing antiperspirant with Motionsense.
+As I mentioned above, during my week living the life of an F1 driver I was also trialling the special edition Sure Men Williams Racing antiperspirant with Motionsense.
 Motionsense is the world’s first antiperspirant that is directly activated by movement so I was keen to see how it worked out and how dry it kept me during my training.

-Normally I prefer to use a roll on deodorant so this product was quite a change-up for me and initially it took a little getting used to but I was pretty impressed.
+Normally I prefer to use a roll-on deodorant so this product was quite a change-up for me and initially, it took a little getting used to but I was pretty impressed.
 I liked the fresh citrusy scent too, which was apparent but not too over-powering.